 Please enter a name for the new folder.

-For the salt marinade, mixing together all the ingredients to form a paste.
-Separate 320g of the curing mix and set aside for use in the treacle cure.
+Mix together all the salt marinade ingredients to form a paste.
+Separate 320g of the mix and set aside for use in the treacle cure.
 Rub the remainder of the marinade all over the salmon and leave in the fridge for 1 day

 1000g of sugar

 500g of flaky sea salt

 2 lemons, juice and zest